penumbra-zone/penumbra/spec/protocol/addresses_keys.md

     cdtk_d --> cfk_d;
 ```

+All addresses and keys are ultimately derived from a secret *spend seed* $ss$.
+This is a random 32-byte string which acts as the root key material for a
-All addresses and keys are ultimately derived from a secret *spending key* $sk$, which is a random 32-byte string.
-From this *spending key* $sk$, we derive several other keys, each described in more detail in its own section:
+particular spending authority.
+From this *spend seed* $ss$, we derive several
+other keys, each described in more detail in its own section:

-* an expanded form of the spending key called the [*expanded spending key*](./addresses_keys/expanded_spending_keys.md) which has components used to derive *viewing keys* and the *proof authorization key* as described below,
+* a [*spend key*](./addresses_keys/spend_key.md) which has components used to derive *viewing keys* and the *proof authorization key* as described below,
 * a [*proof authorization key*](./addresses_keys/proof_authorization_keys.md), which lets the holder spend notes associated with the *spending key*,
-* [*viewing keys*](./addresses_keys/viewing_keys.md) which allow the holder to identify but not spend notes associated with the *spending key*,
+* [*viewing keys*](./addresses_keys/viewing_keys.md) which allow the holder to identify but not spend notes associated with the *spend key*,
 * [*addresses*](./addresses_keys/addresses.md), which can be shared in order to receive payments.